 1

-Example: PV1|1|O|4E^234^A^Good Health Hospital&2.16.840.1.113883.19.3.2.3&ISO^N^N^Building 1^4^Nursing unit 4 East^1234&&2.16.840.1.113883.19.3.2.3&ISO^&2.16.840.1.113883.19.3.2.3&ISO|R||||||||||||||||||||||||||||||||||||||||200808151000-0700|200808151200-0700

 ORC – Common Order Segment

 The Common Order Segment (ORC) identifies basic information about the order for testing of the specimen.
 This segment includes identifiers for the order, who placed the order, when it was placed, what action to take regarding the order, etc.